 - a.
-The primary structure located at 309 Wickes is a one story single-family home constructed in approximately 1920 in the Craftsman style.
-It is a contributing structure within the King William Historic District.
-The property contains a rear accessory structure, also constructed circa 1920, which is also contributing to the King William Historic District.
-The applicant has requested approval to demolish the rear accessory structure. - b.
-DEMOLITION The applicant is requesting approval for the demolition of the rear accessory structure only.
-There are not replacement plans proposed at this time.
+The primary structure located at 2031 W Huisache is a 1-story, single-family structure constructed circa 1930 in the Craftsman style.
+The property first appears on the 1951 Sanborn Map.
+The structure features a composition shingle hip roof, widely overhanging eaves, brick cladding, wood cladding, one-over-one windows, a deep-set front porch, and tapered stone-clad columns.
+The rear accessory structure is located at the rear property line, abutting an alleyway and features a rectangular plan, a composition shingle side gable roof, and wood siding.
+The property is contributing to the Monticello Park Historic District. - b.
+DEMOLITION OF REAR ACCESSORY STRUCTURE The applicant is requesting approval for the demolition of the rear accessory structure only.
 In general, accessory structures contribute to the character of historic properties and the historical development pattern within a historic district. - c.
-CONTRIBUTING STATUS The rear accessory structure is a one story, two bay structure constructed circa 1920 featuring a side gable configuration with board and batten siding, wood windows, and a wood door.
-The structure appears on the 1951 Sanborn Map.
-While several original materials exist and the original footprint appears to be intact, the structure has been subject to deterioration and roof and structural damage.
-While staff finds that the structure is deteriorating, the structure is still contributing to the district. - d.
-UNREASONABLE ECONOMIC HARDSHIP In accordance with UDC Section 35-614, no certificate shall be issued for demolition of a historic landmark unless the applicant provides sufficient evidence to support a finding by the commission of unreasonable economic hardship on the applicant.
-In the case of a historic landmark, if an applicant fails to prove unreasonable economic hardship, the applicant may provide to the historic and design review commission additional information regarding loss of significance.
-In order for unreasonable economic hardship to be met, the owner must provide sufficient evidence for the HDRC to support a finding in favor of demolition.
-In the submitted application, the applicant has indicated that the structure no longer serves a purpose and poses a safety and health hazard, largely due to structural compromise.
+CONTRIBUTING STATUS The structure is a 1-story structure constructed in approximately the same period as the primary structure.
+The structure appears on the 1951 Sanborn Map in the same location, footprint, and configuration.
+On September 28, 2020, staff conducted a site visit to evaluate the condition of the property.
+While most of the original materials exist and the original footprint is intact, the structure shows signs of severe deterioration.
+The vertical elements have experienced significant deterioration and the support elements are water damaged and show evidence of rot.
+While staff finds that the structure has significantly deteriorated, the structure is contributing to the district. - d.
+UNREASONABLE ECONOMIC HARDSHIP In accordance with UDC Section 35-616, no certificate shall be issued for demolition of a historic landmark unless the applicant provides sufficient evidence to support a finding by the commission of unreasonable economic hardship on the applicant.
+In the case of a historic landmark, if an applicant fails to prove unreasonable economic hardship, the applicant may provide to the Historic and Design Review Commission additional information regarding loss of significance.
+In order to unreasonable economic hardship to be met, the owner must provide sufficient evidence for the HDRC to support a finding in favor of demolition.
+In the submitted application, the applicant has indicated that the structure no longer serves a purpose and poses a safety and health hazard due to compromised structural integrity and a highly deteriorate pier and beam foundation.
 The applicant indicated that they attempted to collect reasonable costs for repair and restoration.
 Staff finds that evidence for UDC Section 35-614(b) has been met based on the documentation provided. - e.
-LOSS OF SIGNIFICANCE -In accordance with UDC Section 35-614(c), demolition may be recommended if the owner has provided sufficient evidence to support a finding that the structure has undergone significant and irreversible changes which have caused it to lose the historic, cultural, architectural or archaeological significance, qualities or features which qualified the structure or property for such designation.
-Staff finds that a loss of significance may have occurred due to the exhibited structural damage.
+LOSS OF SIGNIFICANCE In accordance with UDC Section 35-614(c), demolition may be recommended if the owner has provided sufficient evidence to support a finding that the structure has undergone significant and irreversible changes which have caused it to lose historic, cultural, architectural or archaeological significance, qualities or features which qualified the structure or property for such designation.
+Staff finds that a loss of significance may have occurred due to the modifications and substantial deterioration of original materials. - f.
+REPLACEMENT PLANS The applicant is not requesting to construct a replacement structure at this time.
+The applicant has proposed to sod the location of the existing rear accessory structure.
+While the existing rear accessory structure is contributing to the district and is representative of historical development patterns within the historic district, due to the condition of the existing structure, staff finds the proposal appropriate.